- Tenant ends the tenancy

 - repairing any damage to the property

-- removing any alterations or additions they have made to the property, except if Housing SA approves otherwise
+- removing any alterations or additions they made to the property, except if Housing SA agrees they can remain

 Housing SA responsibilities when a tenancy ends

 - arranging an outgoing tenant inspection with the tenant or their representative

 - taking photos of any items the tenant may be charged for, for example damage to the property, rubbish left at the property

 - managing abandoned goods in line with the Abandoned property and goods policy.

 This policy is based on and complies with:

 - Ending a public housing tenancy procedures v3